About me

 How I work

 I seek to provide a warm and honest relationship within professional boundaries to enable you to grow and develop.
-I draw on a range of different therapeutic approaches according to your individual and changing needs.
+As a relational integrative therapist and counsellor, I have been trained to develop my own approach to the practice of psychotherapy, drawing on a range of different therapeutic models and ways of working according to your individual and changing needs.

 I use mindfulness-based approaches to support you to deepen your emotional awareness.
 I also use body-based methods to help you contact and release trauma.
 Through exploring and staying with painful feelings you can learn to experience greater ease and inner harmony.
 I will also support you to change ingrained patterns and habits to enable you to become a happier and more integrated human being.

-I have worked with people experiencing a wide range of challenges including depression, low self-esteem, stress and anxiety, anger, compulsive and addictive behaviours, relationship difficulties, fertility issues, domestic violence, childhood abuse and neglect (including sexual abuse and incest), bereavement and grief, cultural and ethnic identity issues, guilt and shame and major life changes.
+I have worked with people experiencing a wide range of challenges including depression, low self-esteem, stress and anxiety, anger, compulsive and addictive behaviours, relationship difficulties, fertility issues, domestic violence, childhood abuse and neglect (including sexual abuse), bereavement and grief, cultural and ethnic identity issues, guilt and shame and major life changes.

 Training, qualifications & experience

+I have seven years' experience working with clients.
 I completed five years of training in integrative counselling and psychotherapy at the Minster Centre.
-I follow the British Association of Counselling and Psychotherapy’s (BACP) professional code of ethics.
+I am a member of the British Association of Counselling and Psychotherapy (BACP) and the UK Council for Psychotherapy (UKCP) and follow their professional codes of ethics.
 I also have an MSc from the London School of Economics and a BA (Hons) in Psychology from the University of Sheffield.

 I work as a psychotherapist and counsellor in private practice and have also worked in community counselling services.